Liezi: Authenticity

 Owing to occasional Liezi textual misunderstandings in Zhang Zhan's commentary, Graham concludes that the "guiding hand" probably belonged to Zhang's father or grandfather, which would mean c.
 300 CE.

 Suggestions of Buddhist influences in Liezi chapters 3 and 6 are potentially corroborating evidence for a late date of composition; see Buddhism in China.
 "King Mu of Zhou" discusses sense perceptions as illusions; "Endeavor and Destiny" takes a fatalistic (if not karmic) view of destiny, which goes against the traditional Daoist concept of Wuwei.

 Influence

 Liezi is known as one of the three most important texts in Taoism, together with the Tao Te Ching and Zhuangzi.
 Outside of Taoism, the biji genre story Yi Jian Zhi by Hong Mai borrowed the character of Yi Jian, a contemporary of the ancient mythical emperor Yu, from Liezi.

 Translations

 There are fewer English translations of the Liezi than other Taoist texts.
 The first were partial versions; Lionel Giles (1912) translated chapters 1–6 and 8, while Anton Forke (1912) covered chapter 7 ("Yang Zhu").
 As mentioned above, A. C. Graham (1960, 1990) wrote a definitive scholarly translation.
 A recent Liezi rendition is a creative translation by Eva Wong (2001).
 In 2005, the Library of Chinese Classics published a translation by Liang Xiaopeng.
+In 2011, Thomas Cleary self-published a translation titled The Book of Master Lie.